Win a Downtown Asheville Stay + VIP Event Tickets

 Directions

 Wildcat Lake is about 75 miles from Asheville.
 It's just 1.5 miles from downtown Banner Elk: go south on Shawneehaw Avenue (NC Highway 184) a half mile to Hickory Nut Gap Road.
-Turn left and go about a mile.
+Turn right and go about a mile.
 There's no exact GPS address.

 May Wildlife Rehabilitation Center